jajetloh/quokkasim-book/src/chapter_2.md

 <p align="center"><img src="images/combiner_and.svg" alt="AND Combiner" /><p>

 On the other hand, let's say you are combining the ingredients for a cake - butter, sugar, eggs and flour.
 In this case, we want a combination of all four in a specific ratio, not an exclusive choice of one of them.
-In general we want a **combination** of some quantity of butter **and** sugar **and** eggs **and** flour (though in an edge case some quantities may be 0), thus this is a **AND-like** process.
+In general we want a **combination** of some quantity of butter **and** sugar **and** eggs **and** flour (though in an edge case some quantities may be 0), thus this is a **AND-like** combiner process.

 An example of a more general combiner which has both XOR and AND elements is the above cake batter example, but where you have to choose exclusively from different types of sugar like White Sugar, Brown Sugar and Honey.

 A similar breakdown can be made of Splitters.
 XOR-like splitters push material into one stock at a time.
 AND-like splitters generally push material into all downstream stocks at once.
-And a more general splitter can push into multiple, but have some exclusivity constraints.
+A more general splitter can push into multiple, but have some exclusivity constraints.